-If you own a website, it’s inevitable that at some point you will need to transfer files from your computer to your server.
+If you have a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In this tutorial, we show you how to transfer files between your hard drive and your hosting server.
+In this tutorial, we show you how to transfer data between your computer and your server.

-In addition to our tutorials, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to the detailed step-by-step tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site manually, then consider using a professional, or use backup plugins.
+If you don’t want to back up your data yourself, then get professional WordPress help, or use backup plugins.

-Learn about a great WordPress backup plugin that we recommend using to automate WordPress file and data backups here:
+You can read about a WordPress backup plugin that we recommend using to completely automate your file and data backups here:

-This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using a web browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.
+This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using an internet browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.

 FireFTP is an excellent free browser-based FTP client that allows you to transfer files from your hard drive to your hosting server using the Firefox web browser interface.
 You will need to install Firefox to use this add-on.